Flipboard

 3. I'm passionate about my country.

-4. I spend every spare moment traveling, exploring, discovering.
+4. I spend every spare moment traveling, exploring, discovering it.

 5. I shall smother you in meringue and macarons if you don't!